Medium Access for Multi-Cell ISAC Through Scheduling of Radar and Communication Tasks: Radar and Communication Coexistence

 The performance of any estimation procedure strongly depends, among other factors, on the \gls{sinr} of the echoes received from the radar pulses~\cite{Liu2022}.
 For this reason, we adopt the \gls{sinr} in \eqref{eq:sinr} to evaluate tracking performance without defining a specific method.
 To ensure that the error covariances of the targets' sensing parameters are bounded in the tracking algorithm, the \glspl{bs} execute tracking tasks for each target at a fixed rate $R_\text{t}$, referred to as the \emph{tracking update rate}.
 Let $D_\text{t}\in[N_\text{t},N_\text{c}N_\text{t}]$ denote the number of tracking dwell intervals required for \glspl{bs} to probe all targets.
 Then, the duration of the tracking subframe is calculated as

 where $\lfloor T_\text{f}R_\text{t} \rfloor$ indicates the number of times a \gls{bs} needs to revisit a target within a frame.
+Note that, as $T_\text{t} \leq T_\text{f}$, the number of targets that can be tracked and the rate at which they can be updated are limited.
 Eq.~\eqref{eq:tracking-subframe} is adopted to evaluate the time performance of the tracking tasks, and links the tracking subframe to the frame duration, the tracking update rate, the number of tracked targets, and the radar dwell time.